chrnobyl/active-record-project-web-040317/README.md

 * Check out that book for them
 * Prompt and allow the user to return the book

-*This functionality will require you to see you database with a few dummy categories, books and users.
+*This functionality will require you to seed your database with a few dummy categories, books and users.
 Put this code in your `db/seeds.rb` file and run `rake db:seed`.